To remind you, here is the structure of this series.

 [Remember, few people care about them, few believe they are necessary, and you can just lie about them anyway, because few will doubt you, or ever ask for proof.]

 - you don’t need a room or any equipment.

 - you don’t need to make or create anything.

 [You’ll download material from any junk IELTS website].

 - you don’t need any teaching skills or need to know anything about the IELTS test.

 [You’ll just make students read and memorise the material].

-So, if you have the previous 1 – 6 ‘qualifications’ (and unfortunately, many people do), then you could go for it, right?
+So, if you have the previous 1 – 6 ‘qualifications’ (and unfortunately, some people do), then you could go for it, right?

 In the next post, I will explain the steps you need to take to begin making the money.